Chiayen0503/ROC-curve/README.md

 # ROC-curve
-I built a decision tree model and pront ROC curve to evaluate model performance
+I built a decision tree model on breast cancer data and print ROC curve to evaluate model performance